Treyson-Grange/fastapiAlertServer/README.md

 -   `/groups`: GET a JSON list of all groups in our database.
 -   `/keys`: GET a JSON list of all API keys.

+Documentation:

+-   `/docs`: FastAPI allows for Swagger UI out of the box, allowing to see the documentation for each of our endpoints.

 ## Alert Structure

+There are two types of alerts that accomplish different tasks.

 ### Auto Alerts:

-Will be triggered, added, and displayed till cleared:
+Will be triggered, added, and displayed till it's cleared or expired:

 -   `message`: Alert description, purely for display.
 -   `criticality`: There are 3 levels.
 0: Critical | 1: Warning | 2: Info.